veverica-hrdzava/discoursetutorial/index.md

  Thus, by little and little, strangers became mixed with the Islanders, and the savage Britons grew into a wild, bold people; almost savage, still, especially in the interior of the country away from the sea where the foreign settlers seldom went; but hardy, brave, and strong.
 ```

 As we can see, the first three subsections formed include two two-paragraph subsections and one one-paragraph subsection.
+This may be judged a successful or a not successful parse depending on how it compares with human judgements, and we will discuss this in the following section.
+As most paragraphs are put in separate topic chunks, this may suggest that each paragraph is relatively independent in terms of its contents, relative to the document as a whole.
+Different parameter settings for `k` and `w` may yield different results.

 Next we will turn our attention to the TextTiling object with the parameter setting of `demo_mode=True`.
-This will allow us to visualize the gaps made by the
+This will allow us to visualize the similarity between pseudosentences and see where the *valleys* reached the threshhold for section boundary detection.

 ```
 #Code below adapted from NLTK TextTiling Demo (https://www.nltk.org/_modules/nltk/tokenize/texttiling.html#demo)